 Suggestions for Activities to Begin or End the lesson.

 It can also be a file upload.
-Students can take a screenshot of picture of something (usually on a theme day) and upload.
-Students have shared a picture of their pets, scores on video games, emojis that describe their feelings and memes about school (or teachers).
+Students can take a screenshot of a picture of something (usually on a theme day) and upload it.
+Students have shared a picture of their pets, scores on video games, emojis that describe their feelings, and memes about school (or teachers).

-Virtually I have used this for students to upload a picture of their work, score on a game or screenshot of an online activity (like desmos or Geogebra).
+Virtually I have used this for students to upload a picture of their work, score on a game, or screenshot of an online activity (like Desmos or Geogebra).
+And even though we are back in class, I still ask students to upload screenshots of their work.
+It provides a record of their work and later, helps when parents insist their child turned in ALL the work.

 Notice and Wonder